lengjingzju/cbuild/README.md

     * OBJ_PATH        : Compilation output path, its default value is `$(OUT_PATH)/build`
     * INS_PATH        : Installation root path, its default value is `$(OUT_PATH)/image`
     * INS_SUBDIR      : Installation sub-directory, its default value is `/usr`, so the actual installation path is `$(INS_PATH)$(INS_SUBDIR)`
-    * PC_FILES        : pkg-config files which has been installed to `.../lib/pkgconfig/`, and multiple files are separated by space
     * MAKES           : Compilation command, it default value is `ninja $(ENV_BUILD_JOBS) $(MAKES_FLAGS)` for meson, `make $(ENV_BUILD_JOBS) $(ENV_MAKE_FLAGS) $(MAKES_FLAGS)` for others
         * MAKES_FLAGS : Users can set extra compilation flags
 <br>